typedb/typedb/docs/pages/documentation/10-resources/grakn-on-windows.md

 ## Windows Support

 GRAKN is currently not supported natively on Windows.
-This is due to beta status of [Cassandra 2.1 on Windows](https://issues.apache.org/jira/browse/CASSANDRA-10673).

 Your current options are:
 - a virtual machine with Ubuntu (eg. [VirtualBox](https://www.virtualbox.org/wiki/Downloads))